About the Laurier Archives

 The Joan Mitchell Travel Award seeks to promote and support original, scholarly research in the Laurier Archives.
 The Travel Award supports researchers wishing to travel to the Laurier Archives to conduct research in any of the archival collections.
 The Travel Award of $1000 may be used to offset the cost of travel and lodging in Waterloo for a period of one to four weeks of research in the Laurier Archives.
 Graduate students and established scholars are invited to apply.
 The Joan Mitchell Travel Award honours Joan Mitchell, Laurier’s first Head of Archives and Special Collections.

 The collections of the Laurier Archives focus on: the Environment (with an emphasis on water resources, Canada's North, and biosphere reserves in Canada); the history of the Lutheran Church in Canada; the history of Kitchener-Waterloo; and the history of Wilfrid Laurier University.
-A complete list of collections, and detailed finding aids, are available on the Special Collections website.
+A complete list of collections, and detailed finding aids, are available here.

 Students enrolled in a graduate program at the Masters’ or doctoral level, as well as established scholars in any discipline are eligible for the Joan Mitchell Travel Award.
 One award of $1000 will be offered each year.
 To apply, please forward a letter of application describing the proposed research project, plans for publication, and the collections to be consulted at the Laurier Archives; as well as a curriculum vitae and one letter of reference.